 NAME DESCRIPTION MiscConsumable (Spine)?
 Details such as brand and color of the spine.
 The spine is dependent on the binding type: ChannelBinding: the clamp/cover.
 CoilBinding: the coil.
 PlasticCombBinding: the plastic comb.
+RingBinding: the binders spine; see also @BinderColor.
 StripBinding: the strip.
 WireCombBinding: the wire comb.
 Generic Input Resources See Table 5.1 Generic Input ResourceSets for additional input resources that are valid for all process types.